Tha-Orakkle/alx-low_level_programming/0x08-recursion/README.md

 ## 3-factorial.c
 * A function that prints factorial of a given number.
 * You mustn't be afraid to dream a little bigger, darling
+## 4-pow_recursion.c
+* A function that returns the value of x raised to power y.
+* Once an idea has taken hold of the brain it's almost impossible to eradicate